rainbow salad

 Just take a look at this colorful, crisp and crunchy salad.
 Not only is it beautiful and delicious, but in one serving it will provide 121% of your daily requirement of vitamin A and 95% of your vitamin C!
 Not to mention a significant amount of calcium and potassium.
 Oh, and fiber, of course!

-Variations on a rainbow
+Variations on a Rainbow

 You don’t have to follow this recipe to the letter as far as which vegetables you include and in what proportions.
 Of course, the nutritional information provided is for the vegetables and quantities listed.
 But it is highly customizable depending on what you have on hand.
 The idea is to get a rainbow of colors to benefit from a variety of phytonutrients.
 That includes purple and blue, green, orange and yellow, red, and white and brown.